-- 7.2 Waste prevention and re-use are at the top of the waste hierarchy and strictly fall outside of the scope of the planning system as they are dependent on wider changes in attitudes towards waste, and legislation, rather than building new waste management facilities.
-There are already a variety of national regulations, campaigns and voluntary agreements aimed at cutting waste and other initiatives such as improving product design and manufacture, will also depend on this type of approach.
-The goal of a zero waste economy can therefore only be achieved through coordinated efforts at all levels. - 7.3 We will use the Waste Core Strategy to encourage more sustainable waste management at the local level wherever possible, but planning policies alone cannot enforce these changes.
-However, we will promote greater awareness, understanding and cooperation on waste issues amongst local residents, businesses and local authorities.
-This will include looking at how we buy goods and services to see where we can cut waste and make better use of existing resources.
+- 7.2 We will use the Waste Core Strategy to encourage more sustainable waste management at the local level wherever possible, but planning policies alone cannot enforce these changes.
+However, we will promote greater awareness, understanding and cooperation on waste issues amongst local residents, businesses and local authorities. - 7.3 This will include looking at how we buy goods and services to see where we can cut waste and make better use of existing resources.
 We will also encourage others to do the same by supporting national campaigns and local initiatives, and working alongside other local authorities, businesses, residents' groups and voluntary organisations to reduce waste.
 This will build on existing examples such as the Nottinghamshire Schools Waste Action Club, the Nottinghamshire Waste Partnership and the Sustainable Developer Guide and the City Council's partnership with Family First to promote the re-use of furniture, white goods and waste electrical equipment.
 The County and City Councils are also working together with districts to raise local awareness about food waste in support of the national Love Food Hate Waste campaign. - 7.4 PPS10 and the East Midlands Regional Plan look to all planning authorities, including local district and borough councils, to consider the waste implications of new development.
-This can include measures such as reusing construction waste on site, making use of recycled materials in construction and the provision of adequate space for the collection, sorting and separation of waste within the layout of the development (e.g. within new residential development or as part of a new industrial estate or retail park).
+This can include measures such as re-using construction waste on site, making use of recycled materials in construction and the provision of adequate space for the collection, sorting and separation of waste within the layout of the development (e.g. within new residential development or as part of a new industrial estate or retail park).
 There is also now a legal requirement for all development costing more than £300,000 to be accompanied by a waste audit known as a Site Waste Management Plan.
-Waste and resource issues are also increasingly being addressed through building regulations and schemes such as BREEAM and the Code for Sustainable Homes22.
+Waste and resource issues are also increasingly being addressed through building regulations and schemes such as BREEAM and the Code for Sustainable Homes.